trailofbits/dylint/examples/restriction/assert_eq_arg_misordering/README.md

 ### Known problems

-A common source of false positives is "sorted, unsorted" where the check is of the sortedness of a collection that is const.
+A common source of false positives is "sorted, unsorted" where the check is of the sortedness of a collection that is const-like.

 ### Example